Generalized moduli of continuity under irregular or random deformations via multiscale analysis: Multiresolution approximation spaces

-where $\Phi$ is any Lipschitz map. \end{theorem} More generally, the same result holds if $f$ is replaced on the left-hand side by $P_{U_s} f$ for $f \in L^2(\rd)$, cf.\ Remark \ref{rem proj}. \begin{example} Taking into account the examples in Example \ref{rem examples} we see that Theorem \ref{thm feat bound us} applies when $U_s$ are approximation spaces of polynomial splines of degree $n\geq 1$, as well of band-limited functions (which can be regarded as splines of infinite order). \end{example}
+\begin{remark} More generally, the same result of Theorem \ref{thm def bound Us} holds if $f$ is replaced on the left-hand side by $P_{U_s} f$ for $f \in L^2(\rd)$, cf.\ Remark \ref{rem proj}.
+Moreover, taking into account the examples in Example \ref{rem examples} we see that Theorem \ref{thm def bound Us} applies when $U_s$ are approximation spaces of polynomial splines of degree $n\geq 1$, as well of band-limited functions --- which can be regarded as splines of infinite order. \end{remark}

 We conclude this section by extending the above stability bounds to signal classes with minimal regularity.
 In addition to the assumptions of Theorem \ref{thm def bound Us}, we suppose that $V_j\coloneqq U_{2^j}$, $j\in\mathbb{Z}$, define a multiresolution approximation of $L^2(\rd)$, so that $V_{j+1}\subset V_j$.
 Let $W_{j+1}$ be the orthogonal complement of $V_{j+1}$ in $V_j$ and $P_{W_j}$ be the corresponding orthogonal projection; for $s\in\mathbb{R}$, the corresponding homogeneous Besov norm \cite[Section 9.2.3]{mallbook} is given by